ckRobinson/multi-column-markdown/README.md

 <br>

 - When entering data into a multi-column region the data can sometimes be rendered a line above or below the intended location in the preview window.
 When the line is near the start or end of a column or region it may be rendered in the wrong column or outside of the region entirely.
-- Copy and pasting text into a new locations within a region may not update in preview view properly.
+- Copy and pasting text into a new location within a region may not update in preview view properly.
 - When swapping between auto layout or single column, regions may sometimes become stuck rendering an old layout.
 - Auto layout regions sometimes get stuck in a non-equal state.
     - Workaround: